PonkeDanker/travandromalgbti/content/prides/2022-trans-intersex-pride.md

 {% horizontalCard(
 	image="/trans-pride.png",
 	color="green",
-	linkTitle="Go to GCN",
+	linkTitle="Read speech",
 	linkTarget="https://magazine.gcn.ie/magazine/reader/233653"
 ) %}
-#### Trans- and Intersex Pride 2022
+# Trans- and Intersex Pride 2022

+{% end %}

 Long-term Ally Marry McDonagh read out a speech of Trans Traveller Mike at the Trans- and Intersex Pride in Dublin in July.

-{% end %}

 The speech was subsequently published by Gay Ireland News & Entertainment (GCN) in their August issue.
 Have a look at page 45.
 Thanks to GCN for promoting and championing Trans Traveller rights!